hamzayassin/docs/docs/cs2/plugins/cs2-plugins-matchzy.md

 <br />!map
 <br />!dust2, !nuke, !mirage and so on...

-**It is automatically reactivated when your already running scrim/match is finished.**
+**When your running scrim/match is finished.
+Please wait 10 seconds, before you change the servermap.**
 :::

 ## What can MatchZy do?